kimyunoo/4782_final/README.md

 -----------------------------------------------------------------------------------------------------

 Explanations of the different files used in the project
-• code/: A directory containing our implementation code for each model
+* `code/`: A directory containing our implementation code for each model
-• results/: A directory containing the results of our re-implementation
+* `results/`: A directory containing the results of our re-implementation
-• poster/: A directory containing a PDF of the poster related to the paper which we presented in the course
+* `poster/`: A directory containing a PDF of the poster related to the paper which we presented in the course
-• report/: A PDF of a paper style final report that complements our poster
+* `report/`: A PDF of a paper style final report that complements our poster
-• LICENSE: A file specifying the license under which your code is released (e.g., MIT, Apache 2.0).
+* `LICENSE`: A file specifying the license under which your code is released (e.g., MIT, Apache 2.0).
-• .gitignore: A file specifying files or directories that should be ignored by Git
+* `.gitignore`: A file specifying files or directories that should be ignored by Git

 ## INSIGHTS